Predrag-Jandric/Pangea-Dino-Museum/backend/README.md

-# Secondary Dinosaur API (not being used)
+# Dinosaur API 🦖

-This is a simple Node.js API that connects to a MongoDB database and fetches data.
-The API is built using Express and MongoDB, and it supports CORS for cross-origin requests.
+A lightweight Node.js API that connects to a MongoDB database to fetch and serve dinosaur-related data.
+Built with Express and MongoDB, the API also supports CORS for cross-origin requests.

-## Note ⚠️

-- **This API was being used for this project initially but then, a different one was made by another team member (Greg) and it is in this repo being used as primary backend, while this one is NOT being used but it has been put here for the sake of being here and maybe needed in the future who knows.
-In that other backend which is primary, there are also more features not just fetch data from mongoDB.
-The other backend also has authentication and is using Supabase instead of mongoDB.
-We basically have 2 backends developed by two different team members but only one is being used, which is not this one.**

-- **In here you will also find v5dinos.json which is just the copy of the data from the database.
-It is here in case original data gets lost or something.
-This same data is also used in the other, primary backend database.**

-## Installation
+_This repository includes a mongoDBbackup.json file, which contains a backup copy of the database data.
+This is provided as a safeguard in case the original data is lost._

+## Clone & Run locally

-git clone it locally, install packages with `npm i` then run using scripts found in package.json.
-You will need to create a local .env file where you will store your mongoDB connection string found in mongo Atlas website.
-Dont forget to add this .env to your .gitignore file
+To install locally, clone the repo, navigate and the project folder using `cd /project name/`, then run npm install to install dependencies, and start the server using the scripts in package.json.
+Create a .env file to store your MongoDB connection string from MongoDB Atlas, and make sure to add .env to .gitignore to keep it secure.

 ## Prerequisites